ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

   * With RK's defaults USB PD negotiations on devices with FUSB302 controller are limited to 27W max (only 5V@3A, 9V@3A and 12V@1.5A defined).
 For this to change adjusting the `sink-pdos` device-tree node is necessary.
   * The reported cpufreq clockspeeds are chosen dynamically and do not represent real clockspeeds that vary for a number of reasons.
 For real clockspeeds use for example [sbc-bench](https://github.com/ThomasKaiser/sbc-bench) and check the [PVTM explanation above](#pvtm) for what's going on.
   * The A55 cores are usually clocked with 1800 MHz or slightly above (again PVTM) which should provide enough juice for a lot of tasks.
 Though interrupts and services that all end up on `cpu0` (a little A55 core) caused by default scheduler behaviour might be bottlenecked by this single CPU core maxing out at 100%.
 If something like this is observed (`atop` is a great tool for this) it needs IRQ/SMP affinity settings pinning specific interrupts or tasks to specific CPU cores.
   * Once Rockchip's Dynamic Memory Interface (DMC) is active (by enabling the `dmc`/`dfi` device-tree nodes) idle consumption drops by 500-600mW but performance is harmed as well with all tasks that depend on memory performance.
-RK's BSP kernel defaults to `dmc_ondemand` memory governor which fails to ramp up DRAM clock as fast as needed.
-The `upthreshold` dmc tunable can be adjusted and [lowering this value from `40` to `20` seems to keep idle consumption low while retaining overall performance](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/472?u=tkaiser).
+Rockchip's BSP kernel defaults (`dmc_ondemand` memory governor with `upthreshold=40`) fail to ramp up DRAM clock as fast as needed.
+But [decreasing from `40` to `20` seems already to be sufficient](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/472?u=tkaiser).

-All that's needed to benefit from 500-600mW lower idle consumption while maintaining almost full performance is relying on the `dmc_ondemand` memory governor plus a simple `echo 20 >/sys/devices/platform/dmc/devfreq/dmc/upthreshold` somewhere in a start script or service.
+So all that's needed to benefit from 500-600mW lower idle consumption while maintaining almost full performance is choosing `dmc_ondemand` memory governor plus either `echo "devices/platform/dmc/devfreq/dmc/upthreshold = 20" >/etc/sysfs.d/dmc_upthreshold.conf` or `echo 20 >/sys/devices/platform/dmc/devfreq/dmc/upthreshold` somewhere in a start script or service.

-When looking at 7-zip scores it's obvious that lowering the `upthreshold` value keeps idle consumption low while especially compression score is close to `performance` dmc governor.
+Looking at idle consumption and 7-zip scores the results are obvious:

 | dmc governor | total 7-ZIP MIPS | compression | decompression | idle consumption |
 | :----- | :-----: | :-----: | :-----: | :-----: |